ai-driven-dev/rules/memory-bank/activeContext.md

 - [2025-04-11]: Corrected ESLint warnings (missing curly braces).
 Added `lint:fix` script to `package.json`.
 - [2025-04-11]: Removed integration test setup (`vscode-test` scripts and dependencies, `extension.test.ts` file, `.vscode-test` directory) as requested.
 - [2025-04-13]: Implemented initial recursive loading (depth 3) on repository load (`github.ts`, `treeProvider.ts`).
-- [2025-04-13]: Implemented recursive expansion (depth 5) and selection when checking a directory checkbox (`github.ts`, `treeProvider.ts`, `selection.ts`, `explorerView.ts`).
+- [2025-04-13]: Implemented recursive expansion (depth 5) and selection when checking a directory checkbox (`github.ts`, `treeProvider.ts`, `selection.ts`, `explorerView.ts`). **(Superseded by local selection logic)**
-- [2025-04-13]: Added progress indicator for recursive directory loading/selection.
+- [2025-04-13]: Added progress indicator for recursive directory loading/selection. **(Removed as selection is now local/instant)**
+- [2025-04-13]: **Refactored recursive content fetching (`fetchRepositoryContentRecursive` in `github.ts`) to use the efficient GitHub Git Trees API (`GET /repos/{owner}/{repo}/git/trees/{tree_sha}?recursive=1`) instead of multiple `contents` API calls.
+This fetches the entire tree in one request.**
+- [2025-04-13]: **Modified recursive selection logic: When a directory checkbox is toggled, selection/deselection of all descendants now happens *locally* using the already fetched data (`SelectionService`, `ExplorerTreeProvider`).
+No additional API calls are made.**

 ## Next Steps

-1. **Test Recursive Features**: Thoroughly test the new recursive loading and selection features with various repository structures and sizes.
-Pay close attention to performance and API rate limit handling.
+1.  **Test Recursive Features**:
+    *   Thoroughly test the **Git Trees API implementation** for initial recursive loading.
+Verify correctness with various repository structures, branches, and sizes.
+Pay close attention to **handling of the `truncated` flag** and API rate limit implications.
+    *   Thoroughly test the **local recursive selection/deselection** when toggling directory checkboxes.
+Ensure it correctly identifies and updates the state of all descendants based on the data loaded via Git Trees.
-2. **Implement Recursive Download**: Enhance the download functionality (`downloadSelectedFiles` in `explorerView.ts` and potentially `download.ts`) to handle the download of recursively selected directory contents.
+2.  **Implement Recursive Download**: Enhance the download functionality (`downloadSelectedFiles` in `explorerView.ts` and potentially `download.ts`) to handle the download of recursively selected directory contents (based on the selection state, which is separate from the fetching mechanism).
-3. **Error Handling**: Add more specific error handling, especially around the recursive API calls and potential rate limit issues during expansion/selection.
+3.  **Error Handling**: Review and enhance error handling specifically for the `git/trees` API call (e.g., branch not found, tree SHA not found, truncated results).
-4. **Performance Optimization**: Monitor TreeView refresh performance, especially after recursive expansion, and optimize if necessary (e.g., partial refresh instead of full refresh).
+4.  **Performance Optimization**: Monitor TreeView refresh performance after loading the potentially large dataset from the `git/trees` API.
+Optimize rendering if necessary.

 ## Active Decisions